Appreciating Ramadhan Dedication: Hong Leong Islamic Bank Distributes 1,000 Food Packets To Foodpanda Riders

 Through its partnership with foodpanda, the Bank has also sponsored buka puasa meals for over 300 foodpanda riders and their families in Melaka, Terengganu, Negeri Sembilan, and Perak, spreading warmth, positivity, and appreciation in the community.

-Dafinah Ahmed Hilmi, Chief Executive Officer of HLISB commented on the impactful event, 'Ramadhan is a time for gratitude and appreciation, and for many Muslims, it represents an opportunity to give back to the community.
+Dafinah Ahmed Hilmi, Chief Executive Officer of HLISB commented on the impactful event,“Ramadhan is a time for gratitude and appreciation, and for many Muslims, it represents an opportunity to give back to the community.
 This year, we wanted to recognize the sacrifice and dedication of our e-hailing delivery riders, who in many ways are the unsung heroes of our country, especially during festive seasons.
 During Ramadhan, they brave the heavy traffic and face high volumes of orders, with a majority of them fasting themselves.
-At HLISB, we wanted to find a way to appreciate their sacrifices, give back to this community, and bring a smile to these riders, which led to us forging our partnership with foodpanda.'
+At HLISB, we wanted to find a way to appreciate their sacrifices, give back to this community, and bring a smile to these riders, which led to us forging our partnership with foodpanda.”See also ZJLD Group FY2024 Performance Shows High-Quality and Stable Development with a Remarkable 116.3% Surge in Operating Cash Flow

 Senyum-Senyum Raya is available to stream on Spotify and Apple Music, and the music video can be seen on HLB's YouTube Channel.
 You may watch the music video here: